shayan-azizi/shayan-azizi/README.md

 - 👋 Hi, I’m Shayan Azizi and my nickname is LIPBIR
-- I'm fron iran anf i currently live in Tehran
+- I'm fron iran and i currently live in Tehran
 - 👀 I’m interested in python and HTML-CSS
 - 🌱 I’m currently learning python and HTML-CSS too :))
 - 💞️ I hope to collaborate with Microsoft!